Welcome to the Lakeland Chapter, Daughters of the American Revolution

 Consistent with the mission of the NSDAR, the Lakeland chapter places a premium on providing high-quality, in-depth historical education to our members and guests.
 To that end, our meetings are packed with interesting and engaging topics.
 Speakers are always of the highest quality, providing entertaining and substantive information.
 Our meetings are extremely interactive, often featuring games and activities with an educational purpose.
 In addition, at each meeting, a variety of members provide fascinating reports on topics including conservation, literacy promotion, veterans affairs, national defense, flag protocol, American Indian history, DAR schools, and the DAR Museum.

-Our monthly meetings have recently have been conducted hybridly -- in-person and Zoom, providing members and guests a choice of how to participate.
+Like many organization, since the recent pandemic our monthly meetings have been conducted hybridly -- in-person and via Zoom, providing members and guests a choice of how to participate.

-In addition to the general meetings, monthly Tea Talks are facilitated by our regent and first vice-regent.
-Often in costume, these hostesses oversee a virtual tea during which Zoom attendees discuss articles in the DAR's American Spirit magazine.
+In addition to the general meetings, monthly Tea Talks are facilitated by volunteer members,..
+Often in costume, these hostesses oversee an afternoon tea during which attendees discuss articles in the DAR's American Spirit magazine.

 Special programs are often recorded and provided for viewing on our private Facebook page.
 An example is a program at Thanksgiving given by a members who is descended from four Mayflower Pilgrims.
-Other examples include our Memorial Service for Deceased DAR sisters and our National Day of Prayer event, which was conducted virtually on Zoom and recorded for those who could not attend.
+Other examples include our Memorial Service for deceased DAR sisters and our National Day of Prayer event.

 The education of young people is a serious focus of the Lakeland chapter.
 We support NSDAR and FSSDAR scholarships, while concentrating on local students with the awarding of our own Good Citizenship Awards (open to high school students) and American History Essay Contest (open to middle school students).
 Our annual George Washington Tea is the usual time for honoring these awards winners, as their families, counselors, and school principals join us for an afternoon event in February.